Student Health Insurance Information

-Student Accident Insurance Plan (provided without charge to all students of the Maricopa Community Colleges)
+The Student Accident Insurance Plan is provided without charge to all students of the Maricopa Community Colleges.

 The following is a brief summary of our student insurance plans.
 The master policies contain complete details of the provisions, limitations, and exclusions and will prevail at all times.